avrilcodes/avrilcodes/README.md

 # Hey!
-I'm Avril :rose:
+I'm Avril, a Software Engineer from NYC. :beetle:

-I'm a Software Engineer from NYC, I enjoy programming because it encourages me to be innovative, creative and also a problem solver.
+I enjoy programming because it encourages me to be innovative, creative and also a problem solver.
 It requires me to think outside of the box and motivates me to keep learning since technology is continuously evolving.
 I'm currently on the self-taught path to **Fullstack Engineering**.